- 7 Best Beginner Fly Reels of 2023 – Buyers’ Guide - 24. February 2023

 Understanding Fly Fishing Tippets

-No matter if you’re an advanced fly fisher or a beginner, understanding tippets and leaders is essential when fly fishing.
+No matter if you’re an advanced angler or a beginner, understanding tippets and leaders is essential when fly fishing.
 We want to give you a little more insights into when to use which setup.

-Your fly fishing gear always consists of a fly rod, a fly reel, a fly line and a fly.
-In order to connect your fly to your fly line you need a tippet and/or a leader.
+Your gear always consists of a rod, a reel, a line and a fly.
+In order to connect your fly to your line you need a tippet and/or a leader.

 Tippet vs. Leader

-Often people get confused when it comes to fly fishing tippet vs fly fishing leader.
-Leaders and tippets form the connection between your fly line and your fly.
+Often people get confused when it comes to tippet vs leader.
+Leaders and tippets form the connection between your line and your fly.
 A leader is usually tapered.
-That means it has a bigger diameter on the end where it connects to your fly line and a thinner one where it connects to your fly.
+That means it has a bigger diameter on the end where it connects to your line and a thinner one where it connects to your fly.

 You can either use a tapered leader out of the box.
 The other option is to create your own tapered leader by connecting pieces of tippets of different diameters.
 The connection can be made with a blood knot that ensures the necessary stability.
 As a rule of thumb a leader typically has a length of 9 feet.